jhvanderschee/jekyllcodex/_posts/2019-11-10-a-complete-rebuild-of-jekyll-codex.md

 ### So what has changed?

 Responsiveness is now fully handled in plain CSS.
 My philosophy is that CSS and JS have evolved to a point where frameworks do more harm than good.
 Making a website responsive is very easy when you use flexbox and/or CSS columns.
 Therefore I changed the 'Mobile menu' script into a 'Toggle menu' script that is no longer dependent on Twitter Bootstrap and jQuery.
+I also rewritten all sizes and break-points (media queries) from 'px' to 'rem'.
+This makes the website truly scalable with a single setting: the font-size in 'px' on the HTML element.

 The most popular item that has changed is the lightbox.
 I did not re-add the 'swipe' feature, as it was causing some bugs.
 I might add this feature later, but for now this functionality is gone.
 I did not re-add the captions, as I found myself removing them on every website I was using the lightbox and I was having enough on my plate already.
 I might add this functionality later.